 Even Tesla's other cars, which have industry-leading levels of range, can't match that.
 The next-best alternative would be the tri-motor Tesla Cybertruck, which promises over 500 miles of range, and the Long Range Model S which offers 405 miles.

 However, anyone tapping into the formidable performance potential of the car is unlikely to get anything near that.
 The powerpack will drive three electric motors – one in the front, two in the rear - which will deliver 10,000 Nm / 7,400 lb ft of torque and enable it to launch from zero to 60mph in 1.9 seconds.

 The performance is slightly better than the Model S Plaid, which is hardly surprising given the Roadster’s lower, more dynamic body styling.
-Tesla claims the all-wheel drive Roadster will therefore be able to reach 0-100mph in 4.2 seconds and cover a quarter-mile in just 8.8 seconds.
-Top speed is expected to be in the region of over 250mph.
+Tesla claims the all-wheel drive Roadster will also be able to reach 0-100mph in 4.2 seconds and cover a quarter-mile in just 8.8 seconds.
+Top speed is expected to be somewhere over 250 miles per hour.